AndrewGuerrero/ng-caryll/content/effective_cpp.md

 #### `static_cast`

-Type conversions of any kind can lead to code that is only applied at runtime
+Type conversions of any kind can lead to code that is only applied at runtime.

 ``` cpp
 int x, y;